Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Convergence towards equilibrium and decomposition theorem

 The decomposition is based on truncation of small and large velocities, and glancing angles (similar but simpler to the decomposition given in \cite[subsection 4.3.3]{GMM} or \cite{Mo}).
-For the scattering kernel, recall the decomposition we have used along the document
+For the scattering kernel, recall the decomposition \eqref{DAK} we have used in this paper

 For the kinetic potential write $|\cdot|^{\gamma}=:\Phi_{1}+\Phi_{2}$, where

 With the notation $\mathcal{L}_{\Phi,b}$ to express the dependence of the collision kernel, one can write

 Of course,